 162 Biblical Themes in Literature

 Religious and biblical themes are woven into important works of modern American fiction.
-This course usually features a critical reading of biblical texts like Genesis, Exodus, and Maccabees followed be a reading of plays and novels like Inherit the Wind, A Different Drummer, and The Chosen.
-Prerequisite: TRS 97.
+This course usually features a critical reading of biblical texts like Genesis, Exodus, and Maccabees, followed by a reading of plays and novels such as Inherit the Wind, A Different Drummer, and The Chosen.
+Prerequisite: TRS 097.

 164 Dante and The Divine Comedy